CASE STUDY

 Grata is a New York-based startup that provides dealmakers with cutting edge tools to find key information about private, mid-market companies.
 They needed to move quickly and called on UX Cabin to help execute on their feature roadmap.

 Finding information about private companies is notoriously difficult.
-Information is difficult to find, fragmented, and potentially out of date.
+It is fragmented, hard to find, and potentially out of date.
 This impacts dealmaker confidence and means that thousands of companies that could benefit from investment are left in the dark.

 • Plug into Grata’s product development team as quickly as possible